 The bugbear is that ABSD treats groups of people differently… and it seems like people like us (in the sandwich class) are at the losing end.

 An ‘asset’ is only an asset if it generates income for you.
 Doing my math, with the inclusion of Additional Buyer’s Stamp Duty, Buyer Stamp Duty and 20% down-payment (total 30%), and after considering the rental income and bank loan repayment – me and my wife would still need to fork out $3K to $6K per month to own a decent resale freehold property in a relatively good location.

-The difference between a 2nd property and the property you are staying in is that… that 2nd property is purely for investment.
+The difference between a 2nd property and the property you are staying in is… that 2nd property is purely for investment.
 And frankly, I don’t particularly mind the value of my property dropping provided I am using it for my own stay.
 It is not a monetary investment to me (it is not even an asset).

-But why lose money every money on a depreciating asset (eg. the one you don’t stay in, the 2nd property), whereby its market value keeps dropping, rental cash flow keep dropping + interest repayment keep increasing?.
+But why lose money on a depreciating asset (eg. the one you don’t stay in, the 2nd property), whereby its market value keeps dropping, rental cash flow keep dropping + interest repayment keep increasing?.

 Why pay good money for something that doesn’t put income in your pocket … ever?

 Technically, this would mean that the 2nd property is not an asset.
 However, over time, once the loan amount is reduced and interest payment is accordingly reduced – there might be a chance that this becomes an asset.

 And that is on top of any potential capital gain from the increased value of the property.